Peter Sands (politician)

-Peter Sands (1 May 1924 – 17 October 2015) was an Irish Fianna Fáil politician who briefly served as a member of the 22nd Seanad Éireann.
+Peter Sands (1 May 1924 – 17 October 2015) was an Irish Fianna Fáil politician who briefly served as a member of the 22nd Seanad.
 He was nominated by the Taoiseach Bertie Ahern, on 23 June 2007, to fill a vacancy left by the election of Brendan Kenneally to the Dáil at the 2007 general election.
 He was not nominated to the 23rd Seanad.

 Sands was a lifelong trade unionist and former president of the Local Government and Public Services Union.
 He was a director of elections for Fianna Fáil in County Louth.

 Sands died on 17 October 2015.